Cherjios/monty/README.md

 **Operations**
 List of monty operations this interpreted understands:
-- `push <integer>`: pushes an integer on to the stack
+- `push <integer>`: Pushes an integer on to the stack
-- `pall`: prints the values of every node on the stack
+- `pall`: Prints the values of every node on the stack
-- `pint`: prints the value of the node at the top of the stack
+- `pint`: Prints the value of the node at the top of the stack
-- `pop`: removes the node at the top of the stack
+- `pop`: Pemoves the node at the top of the stack
-- `swap`: swaps the position of the top two nodes
+- `swap`: Swaps the position of the top two nodes
-- `add`: places the sum of the top two nodes into the 2nd node and removes the first
+- `add`: Places the sum of the top two nodes into the 2nd node and removes the first
-- `nop`: does nothing
+- `nop`: Does nothing
+- `sub`: Substracs the top element of the stack from the second top element of the stack
+- `div`: Substracs the top element of the stack from the second top element of the stack

 ---

 File Name | Description
 --- | ---
-`monty.c` | Main program file
+`main.c` | Main program file
 `monty.h` | Header file
+`helper.c` | Global variable, Free linkedlist
+`nop.c` | Nop Function
-`parser.c` | Parses each line of Monty file `stack_functions.c` | Functions for manipulating and printing from the stack `math_functions.c` | Functions that do mathematical operations to the stack `etc_functions.` | Functions for error handling and memory management
+`math.c` | Functions that do mathematical operations to the stack `math.c` | Functions that do mathematical operations to the stack `read_file.c` | Function that opens and reads files
 ---

 This project was built by [Ryuichi Miyazaki](http://github.com/rmiyazaki6499) and